 If you’re hoping to have your own baby or babies, or even thinking of expanding your family through fostering or adoption, including the happy-go-lucky rabbit in your visualizations can put you in the right mindset.

-In addition to having babies, the idea of fertility can also expand in scope to the concept of abundance and other areas of your life that would like to see expand.
+In addition to having babies, the idea of fertility can also expand in scope to the concept of abundance and other areas of your life that you would like to see expand.
 This might include your finances, creative ideas, dating prospects, a garden, or a new business.

 If a rabbit makes themselves known to you, think about the areas of your life that you would like to see grow and send a prayer to your Higher Power or the Universe to make it happen.